7 Ways to Boost Testosterone

 The Role of Cholesterol in Testosterone Production

 Cholesterol is essential for testosterone production despite its reputation for harming health.
-This may appear counter-productive since cholesterol is usually seen as detrimental to health.
+When appropriately balanced, cholesterol can help maintain optimal hormonal health.

 Lowering your cholesterol too much could potentially lead to decreased testosterone levels.
 That's because testosterone is synthesized from cholesterol.
 It serves as the building block for this vital hormone.